An optimal pH value is a crucial aspect for ones health. Diseases and disorders cannot take root in a body when pH is in balance. But what is pH?

 ii.
 Overuse of sedatives

-Symptoms of Respiratory Acidosis may include nervousness, drowsiness, fatigue, disorientation, shortness of breath, and confusion.
-If not compensated timey may result in coma or even death.
+Symptoms of Respiratory Acidosis… Symptoms of Respiratory Acidosis may include nervousness, drowsiness, fatigue, disorientation, shortness of breath and confusion.
+If not compensated timely, it may result in coma or even death.

 i.
 Uremic Acidosis.
 Reduction of removal of excess acids produced by metabolism by kidneys due to kidney disease affecting glomerular filtration.